krassowski/jupyterlab-citation-manager/README.md

 - enables adding citations to Jupyter notebooks in Markdown cells,
 - keeps the bibliography in sync with the citations in the document,
 - supports thousands of citation styles,
-- offers a way to effectively search through your collection of references,
+- offers a way to efficiently search through your collection of references,
 - integrates with the Zotero® service (Connector for Zotero) by default,
 - is modular in design, allowing for integration of other reference managers in the future.